IBM/example-health-analytics/README.md

 * `MONGODB` with the HTTPS Connection String of the MongoDB provisioned from Step 2.
 This can be found under *Manage > Overview* of the database dashboard.

 ![](readme_images/cf_mongo_url.png)

+* `MAPBOX_ACCESS_TOKEN` with the Mapbox access token.

+* `DATA_SOURCE_API` with the API Connect URL if your data source for this application is on a z/OS Mainframe.
+> NOTE: If using the [Example Health JEE Application on Openshift](https://github.com/IBM/example-health-jee-openshift) as your data source, assign that API URL to `DATA_SOURCE_API`

 4. Connect the Compose for MongoDB database with the data service Node.js app by going to *Connections* on the dashboard of the data service app provisioned and clicking *Create Connection*.
 Locate the Compose for MongoDB database you provisioned and press *connect*.